open/close all folders

 - Another one of his voice lines is "I'm back in black," quoting the hit single of the same name by AC/DC.

 - Additionally, his line "If it lives, I can kill it," is likely a reference to the line "If it bleeds, we can kill it," from Predator.

 - One of his legendary skins is a black and purple costume with a bird-like mask called "Nevermore," a reference to The Raven.
 He will also deliver the famous line if he gets a kill in this skin and its Palette Swap, "Plague Doctor."

 - His shotguns with those skins read "CRW-ND" written on them, which might be a portmanteau of "crow" and the slang term "owned," but it also might be a reference to a fan term from Left 4 Dead.
 "Cr0wning" is a method of one-shot-killing Witches before they go berserk with a single, carefully-placed point-blank shotgun blast to the head.

 - Reaper's "Mariachi" skin is likely a reference to the El Mariachi films.

 - Before they were removed in Ver 1.12, whenever Reaper scored a kill, his victim would leaves behind a crimson, spherical, swirling soul, reminiscent of their depiction in Soul Eater.

-- His "Pumpkin" skin is a reference to both the Headless Horseman of Sleepy Hollow and The Grim Reaper of folklore.
+- His "Pumpkin" skin is a reference to both the Headless Horseman of The Legend of Sleepy Hollow and The Grim Reaper of folklore.

 - His Summer Game's voice line, "It's in the refrigerator" is a reference to a line spoken by sportscaster Chick Hearn during a Lakers vs Kings NBA game in the 1987-88 season.
 The line is there, in full, in the game's code, and can be found here.